christian-byrne/infinite-parallax/README.md

 ## TODO

-- [ ] Expand mask with feathering and blue before extracting alpha layer
+- [x] Expand mask with feathering and blur before extracting alpha layer
 - [ ] venv consolidate with all necessary versions of python
 - [ ] Salient objects
   - [x] Segmentation prompt tags use correct separator/format